Fraud & Security

 Experian: 888-397-3742

-Be on the lookout for phone calls, emails or texts from even legitimate sounding companies that either solicit your assistance or offer to help.
+Be on the lookout for phone calls, emails or texts from even seemingly legitimate companies that either solicit your assistance or offer to help.
 Never give out your Social Security number, bank account numbers or other personal information to companies or individuals unless you initiated the conversation.

 Links to third-party websites may have a privacy policy different from First Citizens Bank and may provide less security than this website.
 First Citizens Bank and its affiliates are not responsible for the products, services and content on any third-party website.